 Instead, people with sexual phobias can find themselves dreading their partner’s touch, feeling guilty and inadequate, maybe even inventing grievances and conflicts to disguise or rationalise your avoidance of sexual intimacy.
 Meanwhile, our hyper-sexualised culture and media serves as constant reminder of what they’re missing out on.

 Unresolved sexual phobias can cause great damage to relationships and self esteem, and it’s one of the hardest issues to talk about.

 Do I have a sexual phobia?

-The scientific name for a sexual phobia is ‘genophobia’, ‘coitophobia’ or ‘erotophobia’, and it’s usually caused by something that happened in your past.
-Something that has led to a subconscious fear of intimacy or losing control, an aversion to being touched, body image issues or low self esteem.
-This affects how you see your relationship, and how you see yourself and your partner within that relationship.
-For example, you may have an unconscious wish to withhold enjoyment from yourself or your partner (or both).
-Obviously you don’t consciously want to withhold pleasure, but unfortunately our conscious and unconscious desires usually aren’t the same.
+Sexual phobia is also known as ‘genophobia’, ‘coitophobia’ or ‘erotophobia’.
+This anxiety disorder is often the result of something traumatic in the sufferer’s past — something that led to a subconscious fear of intimacy or losing control, an aversion to being touched, body image issues or low self-esteem.
+Sexual phobias affect how you see your relationship, and how you see yourself and your partner within that relationship.
+For example, you may have an unconscious wish to withhold enjoyment from yourself or your partner (or both) — even if your conscious mind wants anything but that.

 How do I overcome my sexual phobia?